 If you are experiencing COVID-19 related financial hardship, many counties across central Florida have established assistance programs that you may qualify for.
 The resources below have been broken down by County.
 Click on the gold text and/or button under any item for additional information.

 Now more than ever, it is important to both understand and fulfill your obligations as a renter.

 1. Communicate: Communication is key.
 If you are experiencing financial hardship as a result of COVID-19, please talk to your housing provider/landlord.
 Many evictions and adverse actions can be or could have been avoided if both parties communicated, discussed possible options, etc. Housing providers understand the impact the pandemic has had on renters, and many have internal programs/protocols, information, or services to assist residents experiencing hardship.
 Evictions are a measure last resort and communicating with your landlord could help you avoid it.

 2. Maintain Commitments: It is of paramount importance to understand and maintain your financial obligations as a renter.
 If you are unable to make your full rent payment discuss what options you may have with your landlord.
 Even making partial payments, if possible, can help you avoid having an insurmountable debt.
 Additionally, you may be eligible for rental assistance through various City or County programs or local charities.
 (See below for potential resources.)

-3. Be Patient- As all of us continue to navigate otherwise uncharted waters, know that housing providers are working diligently to find and offer mutually beneficial solutions.
+3. Be Patient: As all of us continue to navigate otherwise uncharted waters, know that housing providers are working diligently to find and offer mutually beneficial solutions.

-Local Resources for Renters
+Federal and State Resources for Renters